ExpressionEngine/ExpressionEngine-User-Guide/source/msm/index.rst

 Manage multiple Sites from a single installation

 .. note:: The Multiple Site Manager **does not** alter the
-	:doc:`/about/license`.
+	`ExpressionEngine License Agreement <https:expressionengine.com/license>`_.
 The license holder must be the owner of all Sites on a single installation.

 One Installation, Multiple Websites